marcinjahn/technology-notebook/src/docs/programming/angular/routing.md

 We subscribe to the result, because the resulting data could change when we reload the component (Angular will not reload the whole component for performance reasons).

-(Will subscription work when data is returned synchronously?)

 The result is placed in `this.route.data` object under the key that we used in the route definition's `resolve` section (`movie` in this case).
 The `data`